BXS-Archipelago/Movie-Finder-MS2/README.md

 Cinematographer's Room by Photographer Noom Peerapong from Unsplash.com : https://unsplash.com/photos/2uwFEAGUm6E

 My responsive Navigation bar is one I have been using since last year.
-Its from a Youtube Tutorial by Tech2 etc.  It can be found at this link: https://youtu.be/baFqcVUMUg0
+Its from a Youtube Tutorial by Youtuber "Tech2 etc".
+It can be found at this link: https://youtu.be/baFqcVUMUg0

 Offline, I have been using the following book as supplementary learning: